Teyuto/teyuto-react-native-player/README.md

 [Teyuto](https://teyuto.com) provides a seamless solution for managing all your video distribution needs.
 Whether you require video distribution in the cloud, on OTT platforms, storage, public OTT platform distribution, or secure intranet distribution, Teyuto puts everything at your fingertips, making the management of your video content effortless.

-`TeyutoPlayerSdk` is a React Native library that allows you to embed a Teyuto video player in a React Native app using `react-native-webview`.
+`TeyutoPlayer` is a React Native library that allows you to embed a Teyuto video player in a React Native app using `react-native-webview`.

 ## Installation